SupertigerDev/electrical-input-lag/README.md

 ### Reducing in game settings
 Reducing game settings gives a temporary effect for 10 minutes or so.
 Enabling anti-aliasing does not do anything.

+### Changing mouse in game sensitivity, polling rate or dpi
+Gives a temporary effect for 10 minutes or so.

 ### Contribute
 Please contribute and add more things you have tried to this list by creating a new PR.